acnicholls/PSBT/README.md

 - removes debug and release folders to save space
 - uses WINDOWS(TM) shell compression, so there's no need for (other) third party compression tools.

+### What's New in Version 1.4.1
+ - fixing a bug when profile name has an underscore
+ - created a website, in aspnetcore3.1
+ - updated to run on win10, needed an application manifest

 ### What's New in Version 1.4